Course Catalog

 Industrial Systems Fundamentals, TCC (IS61) Technical Certificate of Credit

-Campus Locations: Valdosta, Coffee
+Campus Locations: Valdosta, Ben Hill Irwin, Coffee

 The Industrial Systems Fundamentals Technical Certificate of Credit is an introductory program preparing students for employment in a variety of positions in industrial systems production equipment maintenance.
 Basic skills provide for opportunities to upgrade or for entry level employment.